 1. Talk to your customers regularly — and listen to what they say.
 Too often, CMOs believe they have understood their customers based on a point-in-time set of interactions rather than an ongoing dialogue.
 Regular one-on-one interactions help CMOs and their teams understand what resonates with customers, learn about the moments that matter and how to deliver better experiences in these moments.

 2. Combine the qualitative with the quantitative.
 When customers trust, they are more inclined to provide more data.
-Harnessed properly, data and analytics can help CMOs get minutely granular in their segmentation — and take personalization to the next level without getting intrusive.
+Harnessed properly, data and analytics can help CMOs get minutely granular in their segmentation — and take personalisation to the next level without getting intrusive.

 3. Design dynamic journeys with the tools for customers to create their own journeys.
 CMOs and other creative leaders will need to work together to design journeys that can flex and evolve with customers and give them the power to create their own journeys.